Tiramisioux/cinemate/README.md

 ## Todo

-- [ ] optimize reciording to allow for the use of 300 MB/s SSD drive
+- [ ] optimize recording to allow for the use of 300 MB/s SSD drive
 - [ ] optimize operating system for faster boot and smaller image file
-- [ ] change rec light logic to be based on framecount from redis
+- [x] change rec light logic to be based on framecount from redis
 - [ ] fix shutter angle values array calculation
 - [ ] fix web gui for proper display of framcount and frame buffer
 - [ ] implement control of StarlightEye mechanical filter